aulin1/Image-Processing/USEME.md

 ### Running a script file through the command line
 Provide an existing TXT file in form of a file path through the command line to run the program with the arguments provided in the document.
 An example of a valid input is:
-> res/exampleScript.txt
+> exampleScript.txt

 Only TXT file is supported in this method.
 An exception will be throw if otherwise.
+The jar file is located in the res folder, so pathing must work from there.

 **Ensure that the final line in the script provided is *"q"* to exit the program**.
 If not, the program will throw an exception as the program ran out of input before quitting.